getcarina/getcarina.com/_tutorials/000-tutorial-concept-template.md

 Markdown syntax: http://daringfireball.net/projects/markdown/
 -->

-# Reference name
+# Tutorial name

 <!--
-Limit references to a single idea or concept.
+Limit concept-based tutorials to a single idea or concept.
 Choose a name that accurately describes the content.
 For example:

 # Docker 101
 # Advanced Docker
 -->

-This reference describes <x> so that you can <y>.
+This tutorial describes *x* so that you can *y*.

 <!--
-Give a brief summary of what this reference describes and why it matters.
+Give a brief summary of what this tutorial describes and why it matters.
 For example:

 "This tutorial describes Docker basics: what Docker is and how to start using it."
-"This tutorial demonstrates how to remove containers without deleting system-critical containers."
 -->

 ## Prerequisites

 <!--
 List any prerequisites.
 Indicate a level of mastery where possible.
+Prerequisites might not be relevant for a concept-based tutorial.

 * Comfortable entering basic commands in a CLI
 * Basic understanding of network protocols